flowchain/devify-server/README.md

 The above sections explain two different programming models.
 One is a single process with conventional *if..else...* programming model.
 The other is the concept of resource-oriented using URI model.

-However, both of these two examples programming models are not the vision of Devify project.
+However, both of these two programming models are not the vision of Devify project.
 The vision **A new way to write IoT application server code** is implemented by so-called flow-based programming (FBP).

 ### fb0

-There is a small, simple and light-weight FBP runtime system called **fb0** inside the Devify framework.
-This system is heavily inspired by [J. Paul Morrison](http://www.jpaulmorrison.com/) and [NoFlo](https://github.com/noflo/noflo).
+There is a simple and light-weight FBP runtime system called **fb0** inside the Devify framework.
+This system is heavily inspired by [J. Paul Morrison](http://www.jpaulmorrison.com/) and [NoFlo](https://github.com/noflo/noflo). *fb0* is very tiny, and with only 300+ lines of code.

-The design of **fb0** is quite simple.
+The design of **fb0** is also simple.
 It's neither *the classical* FBP by J. Paul Morrison, nor the *FBP-like* NoFlo.

 *fb0* is a *FBP-like* system and is a JavaScript system motivated by [J. Paul Morrison](http://www.jpaulmorrison.com/), and which uses a number of the same terms and concepts.